Welcome to today's edition of the Rush 24-7 podcast.

 I can't say I was the brightest person in the world, 2.3 GPA.

-And a lot of what you've said as far as uh, you know, going going above and beyond and being more than you could you could be, so to speak, it's kind of helped me drive myself through college.
+And a lot of what you've said as far as going above and beyond and being more than you could be, so to speak, it's kind of helped me drive myself through college.

 I'm 24 working on my second master's now.

-So I mean it's you know, you've you've really helped me.
+So, I mean, it's, you know, you've really helped me.

-And also I wanted to wanted to mention you you mentioned that the uh the liberal media keeps saying, you know, you you interviewed the president and whatnot, and that's you know, going out to your base, so to speak.
+And also, I wanted to mention, you mentioned that the liberal media keeps saying, you know, you interviewed the president and whatnot, and that's, you know, going out to your base, so to speak.

-And I don't think they they realize that your base are people like me a former liberal college student that's really going to drive the elections of tomorrow.
+And I don't think they realize that your base are people like me, a former liberal college student that's really going to drive the elections of tomorrow.

 You know, it's an excellent point.

-Uh I don't know about the college age demographic, but they do believe well, uh the drive-by's believe that this audience is a one-note samba, and that I'm sort of like a pied piper in the audience of my numbers, or whatever I tell them to do, they do, whatever I tell them to think they think.
+I don't know about the college-age demographics, but they do believe, well, the drive-bys believe that this audience is a one-note samba and that I'm sort of like a Pied Piper in the audience of mind robots, so whatever I tell them to do, they do whatever I tell them to think they think.

-But Tom Dashell knows the truth about this.
+But Tom Daschell knows the truth about this.

 After the 2002 elections, I will never forget this.

-Tom Dashell at a press conference said that they'd uh he'd gone out and found experts, I don't know who they were, uh, to analyze the listening audience of this program.
+Tom Daschell at a press conference said that he'd gone out and found experts, I don't know who they were, to analyze the listening audience of this program.

 He said, not only do conservatives listen to Limbaugh, but a lot of our people do too, and they are changing their minds.